 There is less chance of a pitfall along a less winding path.
 The right perspective is our quest.
-The quest for truth is not fuelled by familiarity with truths inherent in higher mathematics or an inclination to repair to a library and read up what Great Minds have said about the purpose of life.
+The quest for truth is not fuelled by a familiarity with truths inherent in higher mathematics or an inclination to repair to a library and read up what Greats have said about the purpose of life.
 The process of following up of every last ramification may be the province of the high power mind or computer.
 When mere mortals attempt it, the chance ramifies of overlooking an inconvenient jigsaw piece and so disturbing an entire mosaic.
-Clearly, philosophers clearly have thought deeply about the very things that concern you and me.
-Some try to go one better and disguise what they propound in such complexity - Immanuel Kant comes to mind - that we hardly know what they are talking about.
+Philosophers clearly have thought deeply about the very things that concern you and I. Some try to go one better and disguise what they propound in such complexity - Immanuel Kant comes to mind - that we hardly know what they are talking about.
 Trying to work it out only too easily becomes a substitute for actually thinking about the point at issue.
-Too often we may be tempted to cry 'Eureka!' when what we mean is that we understand what a philosopher is on about, what he was meaning to say, not the meaning of what he said.
+Too often we may be tempted to cry 'Eureka!' what we mean is that we understand what a philosopher is on about, what he was

+22 To be heard in 'Personal Credos' in the Institute of Reflection meaning to say, not the meaning of what he said.
 We do not have to go so far as to agree with Bertrand Russell that: